Security and Police Services Authority (Policy 12130)

 b.
 Patrol the grounds regularly including the academic, administrative and housing buildings on the campus, make routine security checks of buildings, and take appropriate action.

 c.
 Chair threat assessments as part of the CARE Team as detailed in University Policy 12050 (Behavioral Intervention and Threat Assessment).

 d.
 Monitor the Integrated Security Technology System to include “Blue Light” phones, push-button and other alarms, and public safety camera systems for criminal incidents, fire, or any other type of emergency or suspicious activities.
 See University Policies 12140 (Public Safety Camera Systems) and 12150 (Security Systems and Alarms) for specific information.

 f.
-Respond to witnessed or reports of criminal incidents, fire, or any other suspicious activities.
+Respond to witnesses or reports of criminal incidents, fire, or any other suspicious activities.

 g.
 Develop and continuously update the comprehensive emergency operations plan.
 See the latest Annual Security and Fire Safety Report (ASFSR)for details.

 h.
 Prepare for, mitigate, respond to, and recover from emergencies.

 i.
 Operate Timely Warning and Emergency Notification communication when a crime is reported.
 See University Policies 12090 (Timely Warning for Crime Prevention) and 12110 (Emergency Notification) for more information.

 j.
 Publish the ASFSR, including crime statistics and policy information.

 k.
 Enforce campus policies through investigations, referrals to the Dean of Students, and/or citations or fines as specific to the policy.

 l.
-Implement appropriate Security Measures, including Event Security Measures.
-See Section 4.3.
+Implement appropriate Security Measures, including Event Security Measures (see Section 6).

 m.
 Administer contracts with Contracted Law Enforcement and Third Party Contracted Security and coordinate such activities.